aalexstanescu/Bosch-Manufactuing-Flow-Analytics/README.md

 The original Bosch dataset is not included in this repository.
 To reproduce the analysis:

+1. Install the required Python dependencies:

+   `pip install -r requirements.txt`

-1. Download `train_date.csv` and `train_numeric.csv` from the Bosch Production Line Performance competition on Kaggle.
+2. Download `train_date.csv` and `train_numeric.csv` from the Bosch Production Line Performance competition on Kaggle.

-2. Place the files in `data/raw/`.
+3. Place both files in `data/raw/`.

-3. Run the Python scripts in `scripts/` sequentially.
+4. Run the Python scripts in `scripts/` sequentially.

 The scripts reconstruct the Line 3 event, transition, station, and route-level datasets used in the Power BI dashboard.